jetbrains-academy/javascript-course/Functions/Parameters and return value/task.md

 ### Task

-Write an `isRectangular` function with three parameters specifying the lengths of the sides of a triangle: `side1`, `side2`, and `side3.`
+Write an `isRightTriangle` function with three parameters specifying the lengths of the sides of a triangle: `side1`, `side2`, and `side3.`

-The function must check if a triangle with such sides is a rectangular triangle.
+The function must check if a triangle with such sides is a right triangle.
 You can use the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) for this check.

-If the triangle is rectangular, the function should return `true`, otherwise `false`.
+If the triangle is right, the function should return `true`, otherwise `false`.

 <div class="hint">
   You need to consider is that the side lengths can be passed to the function in any order.